A Brief ‘Why and How’ Analysis of Google Organic Click Through Rate (CTR)

 Google’s RankBrain Project

-To ascertain the important of CTR it is important to have a look at Google’s RankBrain project which involves testing of its machine-learning system with sites that have no external links or those they have little data on.
+To ascertain the importance of CTR it is important to have a look at Google’s RankBrain project which involves testing its machine-learning system with sites that have no external links or those they have little data on.